The Bit Players

 In 1871 a hardware store placed an advertisement in the Lansdale Reporter offering customers discounts on both "Conard's and Conrad's screw augers and bitts."(4) Though Lewis Conrad became a schoolteacher in later life, the ad suggests that at some point he operated an auger business independently of his brothers.

 Albert Conard was at his forge making augers until the age of eighty-four.
 Most surviving examples of Conard family auger bits are of the double-spur variety.
 These are typically stem-marked "A. & I. Conrad" or are stamped on the tang with the single word "Conard."
-Nut augers featuring Scotch-lip heads and marked "Conrad," rather than Conard, are also known.
+Nut augers featuring scotch-lip heads and marked "Conrad," rather than Conard, are also known.

 Illustration credits